 low red blood cells (anemia)--pale skin, unusual tiredness, feeling light-headed or short of breath, cold hands and feet.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Ask your doctor before using oxaprozin if you take an antidepressant.
 Taking certain antidepressants with an NSAID may cause you to bruise or bleed easily.

 Tell your doctor about all your other medicines, especially:

 heart or blood pressure medication, including a diuretic or "water pill"; or

 steroid medicine (such as prednisone).

 This list is not complete.
-Other drugs may interact with oxaprozin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect oxaprozin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.